puppeteer/puppeteer/docs/api.md

 > **NOTE** Class [ElementHandle] extends [JSHandle].

 ElementHandle represents an in-page DOM element.
-ElementHandles could be created with the [page.$](#pageselector) method.
+ElementHandles can be created with the [page.$](#pageselector) method.

 ```js
 const puppeteer = require('puppeteer');